-Students with certain levels of outstanding financial obligations will not have access to their Self-Service transcript until their accounts are cleared.
-The responsibility for identifying grade errors is that of the student.
-Blackboard does not necessarily represent the final grade earned and students are advised to review academic transcripts.
-Students on hold may visit the Office of the Registrar or the Graduate and Adult Education office during business hours to view their transcript.
-Any grade correction must be made by the instructor and filed in the Registrar's Office.
-The deadline for corrections is 21 calendar days after the grade is issued (except in cases of a grade grievance or in the case of an approved Incomplete).
+Students with outstanding financial obligations do not receive their grades until their accounts are cleared.
+The responsibility for identifying errors on the grade report is that of the student.
+Any correction must be made by the instructor and filed in the Registrar's Office.
+The deadline for corrections is 21 calendar days after the grade reports are issued, except in cases of a grade grievance.
 After that time, no changes will be made on the student's record.